rehierl/node-tree-outliner/1-1-1-category-theory/0-0-category-theory.md

 * category - structures in terms of labeled directed graphs
 * vertices represent objects and the arrows between them morphisms
-* category theory - also used as an axiomatic foundation for mathematics
+* category theory is used as an axiomatic foundation for mathematics
 * the arrows can be composed associatively
-* the identity arrow exists
+* identity arrow exist

 basic concept

 * a category represents other mathematical concepts
+* i.e. a category may represent a class of objects
 * arrows - visualize that one object can be processed/transformed into another
 * category theory allows to proof results based on simpler objects